boostercloud/booster/docs/README.md

 - **provider:** This field contains the provider library instance that Booster will use when deploying or running your application.

 > **Note:** So far, there is only one provider fully supported in Booster yet, @boostercloud/framework-provider-aws, and it is probably the one you have already set if you used the generator to create your project.
-The team is currently working on providers for local development, Azure, and Kubernetes._
+Azure and Kubernetes have experimental support and the team is currently improving them.

 - **assets**: This is an array of _relative_ paths from the root of the project pointing to files and folders with static assets.
 They will be included among the deployed files to the cloud provider.
   For example, imagine you are using the `dotenv` module so that all the environment variables you have in your `.env` files are loaded into memory in runtime.
 In order for this to work, you need to include your `.env` files as assets of your project, so that they are included when deploying.
 Assuming you only have a `.env` file in the root of your project, you should add the following to your configuration: